 Post the EU Referendum in 2016, there has been a level of uncertainty surrounding Brexit, and how this may affect our valued EU and EEA National doctors currently working, or seeking future opportunities to take up work in the UK.
-Pathology Group want to ensure you feel secure in your job, and confident to continue your pursuits to work as a doctor in the UK post-Brexit, whether you're in a permanent or locum role.
-Not only are our dedicated consultants able to answer any questions you might have regarding Brexit, we've put together some information here, as well as provided you with some useful links to answer FAQs.
+At Pathology Group, we want to ensure you feel secure in your job, and confident to continue your pursuits to work as a doctor in the UK post-Brexit, whether you're in a permanent or locum role.
+Not only are our dedicated consultants able to answer any questions you might have regarding Brexit, but we've also put together some information and provided you with some useful links to answer FAQs.

 Will you need to apply for the EU Settlement Scheme?